apennisi/kdtree/README.md

 ## How to build

-EAT works under Linux and Mac Os environments.
+KdTree works under Linux and Mac Os environments.
 We recommend a so-called out of source build which can be achieved by the following command sequence:

 * mkdir build